 Leave the shipping to online retailers.
 If you want to shop and ship all in one, you’ll find an assortment of special shipping deals on the Internet.
 For $79 a year, ShopRunner.com offers two-day free shipping and returns for nearly 100 major retailers, including Toys R Us, PetSmart and Radio Shack.
 For $119 a year, Amazon Prime includes free two-day shipping; you can pay a little more for next-day services.

 Shop on Free Shipping Day.
 Yes, there really is such a thing!
-Since 2008, when the event launched, more than 900 companies—including Home Depot, Harry and David, Lands’ End and many more Click & Save retailers—have participated.
-Go to freeshippingday.com for more information on this year's Free Shipping Day along with coupons available year round.
+In 2019, it falls on Saturday, Dec.
+14. Since 2008, when the event launched, more than 900 companies—including Home Depot, Harry and David, Lands’ End and many more Click & Save retailers—have participated.
+Go to freeshippingday.com for more information.